• Menu

 Docking Building

-In an effort to honor his great duty as a public servant to the state Governor John Carlin renamed the building to the Docking State Office Building.
+In an effort to honor his great duty as a public servant to the state, Governor John Carlin renamed the building the Docking State Office Building.
 Holding a dedication ceremony on January 9, 1987, twenty years after his first inauguration.
 Gov. Carlin, Lt.
-Gov Tom Docking, and Merideth Docking, Roberts widow, all stood outside on a snowy and chilly day as the brand new letters were unveiled on the sides of the structure.
-A gathering of around 150 persons was held inside after in which the Docking family was greatly praised.
+Gov Tom Docking, and Merideth Docking, Robert’s widow, all stood outside on a snowy and chilly day as the brand new letters were unveiled on the sides of the structure.
+A gathering of around 150 persons was held inside after which the Docking family was greatly praised.

 Demise